mcastorina/repost/README.md

 # repost
-`repost` is a tool to easily define and send HTTP requests.
+`repost` is an interpreter to easily define and send HTTP requests for multiple environments.

 ## Usage
 Repost utilizes an interpreter environment to make creating and sending requests easier.
-Repost has context specific commands and you can always see which environment or request you are editing from the command prompt.
+Repost has context specific commands, and you can always see which environment or request you are using from the command prompt.

 Execute `repost` to start the session.
 All information is saved in